gbinal/p-o-d.github.com/schema.md

 Expanded Fields
 ---------------
-Agencies our encourage to use the following expanded fields when appropriate.
+Agencies are encouraged to use the following expanded fields when appropriate.
 Agencies may freely augment these fields with their own.

 {.table .table-striped}
 Field               | Definition                                                                                                                                    | JSON                  | RDFa Lite